BenjaminEngelman/ADA-Project/README.md

 # Questions for TAs
 * How can we move from household level to individual level?
 Can we get in contact with Dunnhumby for more information on it?
+* Do you know in which country/countries this data was collected since we could not find information about it in dunnhumby's data description?
+* Do you also know if they use a standardized product description in their product table (COMMODITY_DESC COLUMN) so that we can find more information about these products in different datasets?